 In such cases, orthotics, braces, or other equipment may be recommended to provide extra support and cushioning, helping relieve pain and increased mobility.
 Our practice supplies and is well versed in a wide variety of options to fit a range of patient needs and lifestyles.

 Our specialties are not limited to what you see here.
+We offer other heel and ankle pain services like amniotic tissue injections, EPAT shockwave therapy, MLS laser therapy, ultramist therapy, and so much more.
 Please feel free to explore the different categories of our website further to find out more information on these and other ways we help our patients all the time.

 And if you don’t see your problem here, don’t worry.
 Give us a call and we will be happy to help you!
-Schedule an appointment with us by calling (360) 761-1285, or send any questions you have to us via our online contact form.
+Schedule an appointment at our Enumclaw, WA office by calling (360) 761-1285, or send any questions you have to us via our online contact form.